 Always be sure to "look before you leap!"
-When opening the entrance door from the inside, be sure that the step has fully deployed before trying to step outside to avoid falling and possible injury.
+When opening the entrance door from the inside, be sure that the step is fully deployed before trying to step outside to avoid falling and possible injury.

-MIRRORS
+MIRRORS:

-Figure 11-6: Mirror
+Figure 11-8: Mirror

-This motorhome is equipped with remote-controlled, exterior rear view mirrors (Figure 11-6).
+This motorhome is equipped with rear-view remote-controlled. exterior mirrors (Figure 11-8).
 Always adjust the mirrors for maximum rear visibility before driving.
 If another driver is to drive, be sure the mirrors are readjusted to accommodate the second driver.

-The mirrors are adjusted by using the multi-directional switch (Figure 11-7) located on the dashboard.
+The mirrors are adjusted by using the multidirectional switch (Figure 11-9) located on the dashboard.
 Select the mirror to be adjusted by pointing the arrow in the direction of that mirror.